Nejimaki4i/stm32-cmake/README.md

 # About

 This project is used to develop applications for the STM32 - ST's ARM Cortex-Mx MCUs.
-It uses cmake and GCC, along with newlib (libc), STM32CubeMX or ChibiOS.
+It uses cmake and GCC, along with ChibiOS 18.2.1.

 ## Requirements

 * cmake >= 3.0
 * GCC toolchain with newlib (optional).
-* STM32CubeMX package for STM32F0, STM32F1, STM32F2, STM32F3, STM32F4, STM32F7, STM32L0, STM32L1, STM32L4 families.

 ## Project contains

 * CMake common toolchain file, that configures cmake to use the arm toolchain.
 * CMake toolchain file that can generate a tunable linker script
 * CMake STM32 family-specific toolchain file, that configures family-specific parameters.
-* CMake modules to find and configure CMSIS and STM32HAL components.
 * CMake modules to find and configure ChibiOS components.
 * CMake project template.

 ## Examples
-* `stm32-chibios-f0` - blink led using ChibiOS/RT.
+* `stm32-chibios-rt-f0` - blink led using ChibiOS/RT from STM32F0 Discovery.

 # Usage